blogs banner

 How to Compute Gratuity as Per UAE Labor Law?

 End-of-service gratuity is a key benefit under UAE Labor Law, calculated based on the employee's basic salary at the time of leaving the company.
-The gratuity amount varies depending on the type of contract (limited or unlimited) and the length of service.
+The gratuity amount is calculated based on the employee's length of service and basic salary, under a fixed-term contract structure now mandated by the 2025 labor law.
 Generally, for the first five years of service, employees are entitled to 21 days' basic salary for each year of work.
 Beyond five years, this entitlement increases to 30 and 45 days' basic salary for each additional year.

 Calculating end-of-service gratuity: